BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/readme.md

 ## Configure OCP 4 on Azure

-The post install configuration is handled with the Terraform plan and ocp config files in the `ocp4-config` directory
+The post install configuration is handled with Ansible and Terraform using ocp config files in the `ocp4-config` directory.

---extra-vars "github_oauth_secret=foo github_oauth_clientid="

-az account set --subscription XXXX
+`ansible-playbook -v azure-ocp4-postconfig.yml --extra-vars "github_oauth_secret=xxxx github_oauth_clientid=xxxx"`